 - Opportunity to nominate someone for MVP status

 The best perks of Alaska Airlines elite status are the ability to receive complimentary upgrades, additional redeemable miles (especially if you often fly coast-to-coast), free checked bags, and waiver of service fees.
-These are pretty standard compared with other programs, but Alaska offers richer bonus mileage earning at their upper two status tiers.
+These are pretty standard compared with other programs, but Alaska offers richer bonus mileage earning at upper-status tiers.

 Alaska Airlines Lifetime Status

 Compared to other Million Miler programs, Alaska's is pretty lucrative.
-But obviously, it takes a lot of flying, as you're restricted to their route network, which doesn't include any long-haul flights.
+Obviously, though, it takes a lot of flying, as you're restricted to Alaska's route network — which doesn't include any long-haul flights.
 A frequent flyer who achieves Alaska Airlines MVP Gold 75K each year will take 12-14 years to attain Million Miler.
-Alaska does not offer additional lifetime status tiers besides 1,000,000 miles for MVP Gold.

 Alaska Airlines Status Match